emurigu/odin/README.md

 Hello Odin!

-some more information added to theis readme
+some more information added to theis readme.